DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setnativedialoghandler.md

 `url`    | String | The URL of the page that invoked the dialog.
 Use it to determine if the dialog originated from the main window or an `<iframe>`.

 Once specified, the handler fires each time a native dialog appears in the test.
 The dialog can originate from the main window or an `<iframe>`.
-You can specify a new handler at any moment by calling `t.setNativeDialogHandler` once again.
+You can call `t.setNativeDialogHandler` again to specify a new handler at any time.
 If a native dialog appears when no handler is set, the test fails with an error.

-You can remove a dialog handler by passing `null` to the `t.setNativeDialogHandler` method.
+To remove a dialog handler, pass `null` to the `t.setNativeDialogHandler` method.

-If a dialog appears on page load, start the test from a different page, add a handler and proceed to the page with a [navigateTo](./navigateto.md) action, per the [example](#handle-a-dialog-invoked-on-page-load).
+If a dialog appears on page load, start the test from a different page, add a handler and proceed to the page with the [navigateTo](./navigateto.md) action, as shown in the the following example: [Handle a Dialog Invoked on Page Load](#handle-a-dialog-invoked-on-page-load).

-> The handler is executed on the client side, so you cannot use Node.js API in the handler.
+> The handler is executed on the client side, so you cannot use the Node.js API in the handler.

-You can control how a dialog is handled with handler's return values.
+You can use the handler's return values to control how the dialog is handled.
 If you return nothing, TestCafe performs default handling.

 The kind of the value that should be returned depends on the dialog type.
 See the table below for reference.